 HRC’s Equality Tour Comes to an End

-October 31, 2011 by Maureen McCarty, HRC Senior Digital Strategist
+October 31, 2011 by Maureen McCarty, HRC Associate Director of Digital Media

 HRC's "On the Road to Equality" bus tour came to a close this weekend in Orlando, Florida, but our work to bring equality across America is still not over.